Lele-The-Panda/Flask-Hello-App/README.md

 5. Open your browser and go to `http://127.0.0.1:5000`

-The database file creates itself automatically so you don't need to set anything up!
+The database file creates itself automatically so you don't need to set anything up! :D

 ---

-## A few things to know
+## A few things to note

 - You need to register an account before you can use the hello form
 - Passwords are never saved as plain text, they get scrambled for safety